Isle of Wight Guru

 8. Carisbrooke Castle and Osborne House

 These two English Heritage properties are two of the Isle of Wight’s historic gems.
 In winter, opening hours are generally limited to weekends.
 If you have a choice, I prefer visiting Osborne House and Carisbrooke Castle in the summer as a lot of the best bits are outdoors (Osborne Bay is lovely - see our beaches guide).
-However, visit in winter and you’ll avoid the crowds.
+However, visit in winter and you’ll certainly avoid the crowds.

 Osborne House sometimes puts on special Christmas themed events to make it all a bit more appealing.